250MW of Solar Power - My Time at Clir Renewables

 Conclusion

-The morning after I completed a high-priority project, I was invited into the CEO’s office for a chat.
+The morning after I completed a high-priority project, I was invited into the CEO’s office.
 I expected the reason to be a promotion, but the possibility of the other reason also crossed my mind.
 As it turned out, I did not get promoted that day.

 Many, many software engineers, analysts and managers, all of them more experienced than me, had been laid off in the months prior - retaining me for much longer could have been unjust.
-Honour compels me to feel outraged at my dismissal, but I could not maintain it for long.
+Honour compels me to be indignant at my dismissal, but I could not feel outraged for long.
 In the following days, I had the opportunity to converse freely and candidly with many of my friends and colleagues.
 I was struck by a peculiar understanding, that of a chain of consequence rippling across every magnitude of power.

 How many engineering contractors, equipment manufacturers, and asset managers have been positively or adversely impacted by the deliverables I helped to create and promote?
 How much have I built up or weakened the careers of my friends and colleagues?
 When an executive creates KPIs to retain or layoff analysts, the way we analysts create KPIs to grade renewable energy assets and their maintainers, do we recognize the ends of our actions?
 When Clir’s investors alternate between demanding rapid growth and quick profitability, when anyone puts money into an ETF or a mutual fund, or when analysts at a central bank recommend interest rates, can they hear the walls groaning, sliding under the forces that they bring to bear?

-We at Clir want to exist above of this chain of consequence, cooly and impartially modulating the flow of information across different stakeholders for universal benefit.
-And yet, we are being constricted by the very same chain, and at the same time we may be binding others with it.
+We at Clir wanted to exist above of this chain of consequence, cooly and impartially modulating the flow of information across different stakeholders for universal benefit.
+And yet, we were constricted by the very same chain, and at the same time we were binding others with it.
 If a similar dynamic plays out across the entire renewable energy industry, how can we be proud of the righteousness of our profession when we too, “wring bread from the sweat of other men’s faces”?
 If there is no escape from the bonds of dependent origination, if attaining impartial, absolute truth from data is a distant ideal, how can we approach our work today with integrity?

 Is predation and calculated ruthlessness the rational recourse, disruption and corruption the tactical advantage, and desperate competition the natural order?
 Or is there a way forward in offering onions to the damned, in watering the earth with tears, and in perceiving a binding chain as links in an ecology?